 The Environmental Agency has powers and responsibilities to manage flood risk from main rivers, and works with others to maintain and improve main rivers throughout England.

-St Albans City and District Council is responsible for managing flood risk on behalf of our tenants and from rivers in the district.
+St Albans City and District Council is responsible for managing flood risk on behalf of our tenants.
 In an emergency situation, we have a duty of care to provide temporary accommodation.

 Affinity Water is responsible for all the pipes in their mains network, including repairing and replacing them when necessary.